rhielab/3Dgenome/figure_script_V2/figure1/README.md

 tail -n +2 *topdom.bed | grep -v '==>' > 2_Billion-50000-topdom.bed
 ```
 For more usage instruction for TopDom, please refer to github page: https://github.com/HenrikBengtsson/TopDom.

+### 1D.
+Triangular heatmaps of Hi-C and Micro-C near chr1p32 region.
+TADs identified from each data are shown at the bottom.

 ### 1E.
 Average chromatin interaction signals at shared loops (loops found in Hi-C and Micro-C) and unique loops.